LeopardMan2013/Dads_Coding_Challenges/challenge_3/README.md

 # 📚 Library Book Tracker

-This is challenge will be around mananging books in a library.
+This is challenge will be around managing books in a library.
 It uses a list of dictionaries to store information about each book, including:

 - The book's **title**
 - The **author**